-Learn how to use student prize promotion to enhance school fundraising sales
+How to use student prize promotion to grow sales

 What’s more important to a school fundraiser, the sales brochure or the student prize program?
 The debate will probably never be fully resolved because it depends on who you talk to.
 If you don’t offer products that people will want to buy, you won’t make sales.
 Yet, if your students aren’t motivated to approach friends and family in the first place, you’ll have the same problem.